 Ordinarily, it would not be desirable to reveal the group key in server keys and forbidden to reveal it in client keys.
 This can be avoided using the MV identity scheme described later.
-It allows the same broadcast transmission to be authenticated by more than one key, one used internally by the laboratories (Alice and/or Helen) and the the other handed out to clients like Carol.
-In the MV scheme these keys can be separately activated upon subscription and deactivated if the subscriber fails to pay the bill.
+It allows the same broadcast transmission to be authenticated by more than one key, one used internally by the laboratories (Alice and/or Helen) and the other handed out to clients like Carol.